TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

    sure you adhere to :ref:`format-rest-cgl`, e.g.
    use 3 spaces to indent (not tabs).

-   Look up reST format if necessary: :ref:`Formatting-with-reST`.
+   If you are not familier with reST, you might want to check out :ref:`reST Introduction <writing-rest-introduction>` first!

 6. Render the documentation

-   Render with docker in order to test the changes (see :ref:`rendering-docs`).
+   Render with Docker in order to test the changes (see :ref:`rendering-docs-quickstart`).

    .. code-block:: bash

+      # this does a docker run and makes the
+      # command dockrun_t3rdf available in your current terminal
       source <(docker run --rm t3docs/render-documentation show-shell-commands)

+      # build documentation, will create directory Documentation-GENERATED-temp
       dockrun_t3rdf makehtml

+      # open result in Browser
+      # on MacOS:
+      open "file:///$(pwd)/Documentation-GENERATED-temp/Result/project/0.0.0/Index.html"
+      # on Linux:
+      xdg-open "file:///$(pwd)/Documentation-GENERATED-temp/Result/project/0.0.0/Index.html"

 7. Commit